-- 3.9 A Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA) is a legal requirement for certain plans and proposals including the District Local Plan and Neighbourhood Plans.
+3.9 A Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA) is a legal requirement for certain plans and proposals including the District Local Plan and Neighbourhood Plans.
 This ensures that social, economic and environmental considerations are taken fully into account at every stage of the process for preparing Development Plan Documents.
-Alongside the SA, a Habitat Regulations Assessment (HRA) considers the potential effects of a Plan on the protected wildlife habitats in the Natura 2000 network, Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar areas. - 3.10 The timetable for the production and consultation of the SA and HRA is set out in Chapter 3.
+Alongside the SA, a Habitat Regulations Assessment (HRA) considers the potential effects of a Plan on the protected wildlife habitats in the Natura 2000 network, Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar areas.

+3.10 The timetable for the production and consultation of the SA and HRA is set out in Chapter 4.
+The Sustainability Appraisal of Draft Local Plan Reg 18 is available here: Draft Local Plan Reg 18 Sustainability Appraisal